Introduction

 Several vignettes detail example of use of CroptimizR:

-• an example using the DREAM-zs Bayesian algorithm is detailed here.
+• An example using the DREAM-zs Bayesian algorithm is detailed here.

 Model evaluation